Stainless Steel Foil

-Stainless steel foil offers increased corrosion resistance, strength and electrical resistance as compared to traditional metal foils such as aluminum and copper foil.
+Stainless steel foil offers increased corrosion resistance, strength, and electrical resistance compared to traditional metal foils such as aluminum and copper foil.
 Able to withstand temperatures of up to 2240ºF, stainless steel foil also offers a high strength to weight ratio and resistance to oxidation at high temperatures.

-Generally referred to as tool wrap, the most common application of stainless steel foil is to provide increased dimensional stability that helps prevent surface decarburization and other contamination of tool steel parts while they are undergoing heat treatment as well as being cool hardened.
-Additional applications of stainless steel foil include shielding for high vacurm applications, x-ray imaging, heating elements and turbine engines.
-Formed using rolling mills and annealing processed, stainless steel foil can also be used to form stainless steel foil tape, which bonds to most metals and provides advantages such as vapor barrier protection and waterproof sealing.
+Generally referred to as tool wrap, the most common application of stainless steel foil is to provide increased dimensional stability that helps prevent surface decarburization and other contamination of tool steel parts while undergoing heat treatment and being cool hardened.
+Additional applications of stainless steel foil include shielding for high vacuum applications, x-ray imaging, heating elements, and turbine engines.
+Formed using rolling mills and annealing processes, stainless steel foil can also be used to form stainless steel foil tape, which bonds to most metals and provides advantages such as vapor barrier protection and waterproof sealing.
 Common industries that utilize stainless steel foil include manufacturing, medical, automotive, aerospace, defense, petrochemical, laboratory, nuclear and marine.
-Even though the material is very strong, stainless steel foil can be sheared, perforated or punched in order to better fit the desired application.
+Even though the material is very strong, stainless steel foil can be sheared, perforated, or punched in order to fit the desired application better.